 - Five (5) DMV license suspension points.2

-Note that if the shooting threatens anyone's physical safety, the D.A. may press charges for reckless endangerment (CRS 18-3-208).
-This is a class 3 misdemeanor, carrying a fine of up to $750 and/or up to 6 months in jail.
+Note that if the shooting threatens anyone’s physical safety, the D.A. may press charges for reckless endangerment (CRS 18-3-208).
+This is a class 2 misdemeanor punishable by up to 120 days in jail and/or up to $750 in fines.